andrey-moura/HM-Studio/README.md

 ## To Do List

-### For the next Release

-- [x] Make ScriptEditorFrame inherit from EditorFrame
-- [x] Make ItemEditor inherit from Editor
-- [x] Make ItemEditorFrame inherit from EditorFrame
-- [x] Insert Items from dump.
-- [x] Default ROM option.
-- [x] Open ROM with default emulator.
-- [x] Open Project Folder.
-- [x] Show also original size, line and col in status bar in script editor.
+- [ ] Make a Python or other script to update the Linux make file
-- [x] Disable the spellchecker in the original script.
+- [ ] Use wxString instead of std::string in the code
-- [x] Allow select dictionary or disable spellchecker.
-- [x] Performance update in GraphicsEditor drawing.
-- [x] Nicer GUI for MainFrame
+- [ ] Use wxString instead of std::string in files (change files encoding)
+- [ ] Make XML script files, instead of binary scripts

 ### For future releases

-* Use wxString instead of std::string in functions the code
-* Use wxString instead of std::string in files (change files encoding)
-* Make XML script files, instead of binary scripts
-* Convert solution to CMake
 * Support opening random ROM with a text file configuration.
 * See the face and name of who is talking in a script (Reverse-Engineering).
 * Change the stamina/fatigue values of fridge tens (Reverse-Engineering).